 [Page two] 2.

-On 5 January 1973 Sinyavsky applied to the Visa and Registration Section of the Moscow Internal Affairs department for permission to travel to France, together with his wife and son (b.
-1965), for three years on the private invitation of Professor Claude Frioux of the Paris University. {6}
+{para 6} On 5 January 1973 Sinyavsky applied to the Visa & Registration Section of the Moscow Internal Affairs department for permission to travel to France, together with his wife and son (b.
+1965), for three years on the private invitation of Professor Claude Frioux of the Paris University.

-In view of the above, and taking into account Sinyavsky’s wish to retain his Soviet citizenship, we consider it would be possible not to obstruct the departure of the Sinyavsky family from the USSR. {7}
+{para 7} In view of the above, and taking into account Sinyavsky’s wish to retain his Soviet citizenship, we consider it would be possible not to obstruct the departure of the Sinyavsky family from the USSR.

-A positive decision would reduce the likelihood of Sinyavsky becoming involved in a new anti-Soviet campaign, since it would deprive him of the position of an “internal émigré”, detach him from his creative milieu, and finally place Sinyavsky among the writers of the “emigration”, who no longer are of public significance. {8}
+{para 8} A positive decision would reduce the likelihood of Sinyavsky becoming involved in a new anti-Soviet campaign, since it would deprive him of the position of an “internal émigré”, detach him from his creative milieu, and finally place Sinyavsky among the writers of the “emigration”, who are no longer of public significance.

-It can subsequently be decided whether or not it is expedient for Sinyavsky to return to the Soviet Union after his stay in France. {9}
+{para 9} It can subsequently be decided whether or not it is expedient for Sinyavsky to return to the Soviet Union after his stay in France.

 We request authorisation